 TLC has given no expiry date for the current cap on new vehicle licenses.
 To read more about the vehicles exempt from this cap, click here.

 This rule means you should think carefully about the vehicle you buy.
-Will you choose a wheelchair friendly vehicle, or will you go for BEV?
-If you’re looking for some guidance, have a look at our list of best electric cars for Uber.
-Whatever vehicle you choose, keep your bill of sale or lease agreement in a safe place.
-You’ll need it for insurance purposes.
+Will you choose a wheelchair friendly vehicle?
+What about budget, and fuel efficiency?
+If you’re looking for some guidance, have a look at our pick of the best cars for private hire.
+Whichever vehicle you choose, keep your bill of sale or lease agreement in a safe place because you’ll need it for insurance purposes.

 The TLC splits the vehicles it licenses into three different classes: black car, livery, or limousine.
 You can find out more about TLC insurance with INSHUR here.
 App companies like Uber, Lyft and Gett typically fall into the ’black car’ base category.
 If you’re aiming to drive for one of these companies, make sure you purchase a vehicle that they will accept on their platform.
-For instance, you can see the vehicles Uber accepts here.
+For instance, you can see Uber’s vehicle requirements here.

 Step 2: Select a TLC base to affiliate with

 You will need to affiliate your vehicle with a TLC-approved dispatch base.
-A dispatch base is the company you effectively drive for and who connects you to passengers seeking a ride.
-This can be a traditional for-hire business, or one of the newer app companies such as Uber, Lyft and Gett.
+A dispatch base is the company you effectively drive for and that connects you to passengers seeking a ride.
+This can be a traditional for-hire business, or private hire companies such as Uber, Lyft and Gett.
 These large organisations typically have their own TLC registered black car bases.

 Contact the base of your choosing to get what is known as a base letter.
 The base letter is a certified document that states which base you intend to affiliate with (which means the one you’ll drive for).